solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 Duration: 30 Minutes

-In this exercise, you will first set up a Pull request policy for your master branch, then you will create a short-lived feature branch, aka task branch,  make a small code change, commit and push the code, and submit a pull request.
+In this exercise, you will first set up a Pull request policy for your master branch, then you will create a short-lived task branch, make a small code change, commit and push the code, and submit a pull request.
 You'll then merge the pull request into the master branch which triggers an automated build and release of the application.

 In the tasks below, you will make changes directly through the Azure DevOps web interface.
-These steps could also be performed through an IDE of your choosing or using the Azure Cloud Shell Code Editor.
+These steps could also be performed locally through an IDE of your choosing or using the Azure Cloud Shell Code Editor.

 ### Task 1: Set up a Pull Request policy